A full Vaccination service to prevent infectious diseases. This could include travel, flu or speciality vaccinations such as chickenpox or MMR.

 Certain restrictions apply for individual vaccines.
 Check the individual vaccination pages for full details.

 1. Book your vaccination appointment

-First you need to make your appointment.
-Either pop into your local branch or give us a ring.
+First, you need to make your appointment.
+Either pop into your local Whitworth Pharmacy or give us a ring.
 If you need multiple vaccinations or are planning to travel abroad, please discuss with your pharmacist so we can create the right vaccination schedule for you.

 2. Come for your appointment

-When you arrive at the pharmacy, you’ll need to let a member of pharmacy staff know that you’re here for your vaccinations.
+When you arrive at the pharmacy, you’ll need to let a member of the pharmacy team know that you’re here for your vaccinations.
 You’ll then be taken to a private consultation room.

 Your pharmacist will ask you a series of questions about your health including any allergies you might have, your medical history, your general health and any medicines you are taking.